 Corporal punishment is unlawful as a sentence for crime.
 The Juvenile Offenders Act 1995 does not include corporal punishment among permitted sanctions, recognises the right of young offenders to respect for dignity and protection of personal integrity, and establishes that under the law, the minor enjoys the rights and safeguards recognised in the Constitution, treaties, conventions, covenants and other international instruments signed and ratified by the country (art.
 5).
-Article 37 of the Law for the Integral Protection of Children 2009 prohibits inhuman, cruel and degrading treatment.
+Article 65 of the Child Protection Law 2022 prohibits torture, cruel, inhuman and degrading treatment.

 21 December 2009, CRC/C/SLV/Q/3-4/Add.1, Reply to list of issues, paras.
 67 and 68, no specific case law cited

 18 March 2010, A/HRC/14/5, Report of the working group, para.
 81(38)

 17 December 2014, A/HRC/28/5, Report of the working group, paras.
 96 and 103(23)